 - i.
 By 2030, implementing national laws limiting speed to 30km/h where people walk, live, and play; - ii.
-Relocating road space and improve land-use planning to promote a modal shift from individual motorized transport to active, sustainable, and safe modes, including walking, and cycling in urban and rural areas; - iii.
+Relocating road space and improve land-use planning to promote a modal shift from individual motorized transport to active, sustainable, and safe modes, including walking, and cycling in urban and rural areas, and ensuring that road infrastructure is built that addresses the needs of vulnerable road users, especially those that are physically challenged; - iii.
 Providing safe, affordable, accessible, and convenient public transportation that supports access to education and work and promotes equal opportunity.